AguaClara/UASB/Reports and Manuals/summer2018report.md

 1. The flow is split into two influent pipes almost equally.
 2. Since the diameter of the cylinder segments is larger than that of the influent pipe, the descending sewage velocity in it will be lower.
 This allows air bubbles to escape from the wastewater which is desirable.

 ### Influent System Geometry <a name="InfSysGeo"></a>

 There are two designs the team is considering for the influent system geometry.
 Each is summarized below, and the design functions are utilized to check the important parameters for each system to allow the team to compare and contrast possible designs.
+Design work in the Fall 2018 semester will determine the optimal geometry for the system.

 #### Design 1: Side Entry